faizmokhtar/faizmokhtar.com/content/posts/how-to-skip-long-running-test-in-go.md

 ---
-title: How to skip long running test in Go
+title: "How to skip long running test in Go"
 date: 2020-02-23T02:41:00.347Z
 categories:
   - little-bites